Creative-Geek/Tasky/README.md

 - **Non-disruptive Notifications:** Flyout notifications for syncing status that don't shift the layout.
 - **Input Validation:** Length limits for task titles and descriptions.

-## Coming Soon
+## Key Features

 - **AI-Powered Task Creation:** Add or update tasks by simply copying a message from a colleague.
 The AI will automatically parse the message and create a properly formatted task with title, description, and other relevant details.
-This feature will save time by eliminating manual task creation from communication threads and ensure important details aren't missed.
+This feature saves time by eliminating manual task creation from communication threads and ensures important details aren't missed.
 - **Enhanced SEO Optimization:** Improved metadata and static asset serving for better search engine visibility and performance.

 ## Tech Stack